rkaidkro/llm-bencher/COMMAND_SYSTEM_SUMMARY.md

 ---

-**Result**: A world-class, production-ready command system and testing framework that makes the LLM Testing Interface easy to use, test, and maintain.
+**Result**: A world-class, production-ready command system and testing framework that makes llm-bencher easy to use, test, and maintain.